 - The average home square footage (or room size) of the market that will be targeted

-Blindly setting prices without a first-hand understanding of the time it takes to complete said service is a recipe for disaster.
+Blindly setting prices without a first-hand understanding of the time it takes to complete said service is highly discouraged.
 To have a true understanding of the average times it will take to clean a room, bathroom, kitchen, or home, these areas will have to be cleaned several times for many different clients.

 Although the next step dives into pricing, for initial benchmarking, the cleaner can charge a price in-line with the averages that were calculated in step one (1).